-The 2023 CSU Student Research Competition (SRC) will be held Friday April 28 and Saturday, April 29 at San Diego State University
+The 2024 CSU Student Research Competition (SRC) will be held at California Polytechnic State University San Luis Obispo (Friday, April 26 and Saturday, April 27)

 The California State University Systemwide Student Research Competition is an annual event that brings together scholars from the 23 campuses of our California State University system.
 The competition showcases undergraduate and graduate research, scholarship, and creative works by recognizing outstanding student accomplishments.
 Undergraduate and graduate student participants from all disciplines are judged by experts for their oral presentations and written abstracts.
 Students who compete in the CSU Student Research Competition can win $500 for first place and $250 for second place recognition in their session.